kelvinmasari-glitch/NBA-ANALYSIS/README.md

 - *Size of dataset:* 1,500+ players, 30 teams

 Analytical Approach
-- Data cleaning and preprocessing using Power BI
+- Data cleaning and preprocessing using Power bi
-- Exploratory data analysis (EDA) using Power BI
+- Exploratory data analysis (EDA) using Excel
-- Data visualization using Power BI
+- Data visualization using Excel

 Key Insights & Findings
 - Top-performing players in the league are those with high efficiency ratings (e.g., points scored, rebounds, assists)